Paul Ince | Premier League and England icon

 Ince the manager

 After a spell as player-coach of Swindon, he retired from playing while player-manager of Macclesfield Town in 2007.
-He went on to manage Milton Keynes Dons, Blackburn Rovers, Notts County and Blackpool.
+He went on to manage Milton Keynes Dons, Blackburn Rovers, Notts County, Blackpool, and Reading.
+Since leaving Reading in 2023, Ince has been linked with several jobs but has yet to get back into management.

 What did you think of Paul Ince as a player?